A HariPo oneshot

 "At the touch of love everyone becomes a poet." —Plato

-It is also know for its teachers –some not in the way one would think.
+It is also known for its teachers—some not in the way one would think.

 Victoire Weasley huffed as she made her way to Herbology.
-Teddy Lupin had finally graduated from the school last year, so he was no longer the object of her affection.
+Teddy Lupin finally had graduated from the school last year, so he was no longer the object of her affection.
 Well, that was a little misleading.
-She'd dropped her crush on him last year way before he'd graduated because…
+She'd dropped her crush on him last year long before he'd graduated because…

 She'd fallen for an older man.